Overview

 Students who have previously taken college-level courses in programming and/or statistics in which they earned a grade of B (3.0) or higher will have fewer required core courses and more elective courses, allowing them to pursue other interests.
 In-person class attendance is mandatory in all Digital Studies courses except in case of illness.

-In addition to courses for degree credit, the Forum for Digital Culture offers a series of non-credit tutorials on computational tools and skills commonly used in the humanities and social sciences.
-Students in the various Digital Studies programs are encouraged to attend these tutorials to acquire additional skills not taught in the Digital Studies courses.
+In addition to courses for degree credit, students can benefit from non-credit tutorials on computational tools and skills commonly used in the humanities and social sciences that are not taught in the regular courses.

 Teaching Staff and Faculty Advisory Board

-The degree program and other activities of the Forum for Digital Culture are overseen by a faculty advisory board representing a wide range of academic fields and departments.
-These faculty members serve on M.A. admissions committees and teach elective courses of interest to students in the M.A. program.
-They may also serve as thesis advisors for students who do a two-year specialized M.A.
+The degree program is overseen by a faculty advisory board representing a wide range of academic fields and departments.
+These faculty members serve on M.A. admissions committees and teach elective courses of interest to students in the program.
+They may also serve as thesis advisors for students who do the two-year M.A.

 UChicago Botany Pond with students